simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 # Introduction

-There are two types of product innovations: innovations that are new to a company and innovations that are new to the world.
-The latter type of innovation is by far the most challenging to pursue because it requires firms to cope with radically new technologies and to create a new market. iPhone/Pad/Pod, electronic cigarettes, cars or rock music (to go back to early XX century) are iconic examples of category-creating innovations.
+There are two types of product innovations: innovations that are new to a company and innovations that are new to the world.[1]
+The latter type of innovation is by far the most challenging to pursue because it requires firms to cope with radically new technologies and to create a new market. iPhone/Pad/Pod, electronic cigarettes, cars or rock music (to go back to early XX century) are iconic examples of category-creating innovations.[2]

 <center>
 <img src='images/iphone.jpg' width=600px/>